 What are Unit PIPs and are they important?
 Should you care and do they change anything?
 What on earth are Fire PIPs and Morale PIPs?
 Well, I’ve done the hard work, so you don’t need to go in blind and lose more battles.
-This is our EU4 Unit PIP guide to help explain Unit PIPs.
+This Europa Universalis Guide looks at EU4 Unit PIPs and explains how they work.

 Firstly, you should care about Unit PIPs, those dots are confusing when you first start the game, but Unit PIPs are important for combat reasons.
 The three PIP types are Fire, Shock and Morale and these are divided into two categories.
 The yellow PIPS are offensive, and the green PIPs are defensive.